Teens Ask: What Is a Co-Occurring Disorder?

 - Psychosis.
 Psychotic episodes like delusions or hallucinations (including those associated with bipolar disorder) can be precipitated or exacerbated by substance abuse.

 - Personality disorders.
-Individuals suffering from schizophrenia or similar personality disorders who also have co-occurring substance abuse problems may experience more problematic or severe symptoms or behaviors.
+Individuals suffering from schizophrenia, borderline personality disorder or similar personality disorders who also have co-occurring substance abuse problems may experience more problematic or severe symptoms or behaviors.

 - Eating disorders.
 Anorexia, bulimia, and similar eating disorders tend to co-occur frequently with substance abuse disorders.